 Legacy applications can be difficult to manage for businesses today.

-By migrating—or porting—the application onto a low-code platform, users can continue using the software with all the added benefits that a modern low-code system offers, such as improved automation capabilities, scalability, and remote across devices use for end users on the go.
+By migrating—or porting—the application onto a low-code platform, users can continue using the software with all the added benefits that a modern low-code system offers, such as improved automation capabilities, scalability, and remote use across devices for end users on the go.

 Low-code workflow automation is something organizations find themselves approaching with more candor as they assess the capabilities of their existing applications and the effectiveness of their current working processes.